 • Most changes in sexual orientation are towards exclusive heterosexuality.

 • Numbers of people who have changed towards exclusive opposite sex attraction are greater than current numbers of bisexuals and exclusive same-sex attraction people combined.
 In other words, “Ex-gays outnumber actual gays.”

 • Exclusive opposite sex attraction is 17 times as stable as exclusive same-sex attraction for men, and 30 times as stable as exclusive same-sex attraction for women.
 (Women move about more in their sexual orientation than men.)

 • Most teenagers will change from same-sex attraction.
-In fact, in the 16 to 17 year age group, 98% will move from homosexuality and bisexuality towards heterosexuality.
+In fact, in the 16 to 17 year age group, 98% who identify initially as homosexual or bi-sexual will move towards heterosexuality.

 • 16 year olds saying they are same-sex attracted or bi-sex attracted are 25 times more likely to say they are opposite sex attracted at the age of 17 than those with a heterosexual orientation are likely to identify themselves as bi-sexual or homosexual.